appbaseio/Docs/content/docs/search/reactivesearch-api/Implement.md

 ### Type of Queries

 `ReactiveSearch API` has four types of queries, each serving a different use-case.
-You can decide that which query has to be used by defining the `type` property in the query object.
+You can decide which query has to be used by defining the `type` property in the query object.

 #### Search (default)